Mak2006/graph-nosql-labs/Cassandra Concepts.md

 ## Salient points
 1. **Problem statement** - How can we have  reliable distributed database holding big data, which may not be as consistent but available and partition tolerant.
-2. **Distributed database holding big data** - Big data is data too large for a single server.
-The issue how can we make database divided into two or more parts each on its own server having different network, yet the database behaves as a single database.
+2. **Distributed database holding big data** - Big data is defined using the V's.
+For our purpose it is that data which is too large for a single server.
+The issue then is how can we make database divided into two or more parts each on its own server having different network, yet the database behaves as a single database.

 ## Concepts
 1. **Node** - A single Cassandra instance, this is on a machine.
 This machine may be on a separate  network and may contain other nodes.
 Two nodes can be geographically separated, altogether in a separate data center and be in separate networks.
 Nodes can see each other, that is each node is connected to other nodes, even though they may be separated.